 The total proceeds of \$124.2 million were allocated to the term loan, the Series B Preferred Stock, and Series B Preferred Stock Purchase Warrant based on the relative fair values of the term loan, equity, and warrant issued.
 As a result, we allocated proceeds of \$65.7 million to the term loan.
-As the proceeds allocated to the term loan are lower than the stated loan amount of \$75.0 million, the resulting \$9.3 million discount will be amortized to interest expense using the effective interest method over the term of the loan.
+As the proceeds allocated to the term loan were lower than the stated loan amount of \$75.0 million, the resulting \$9.3 million discount is amortized to interest expense using the effective interest method over the term of the loan.

 During 2018 and 2019 we recognized interest expense on the term loan of \$8.7 million and \$8.9 million, respectively.
-During both of the three months ended March 31, 2019 and 2020, we recognized interest expense on the term loan of \$2.2 million.
+During the three months ended September 30, 2020 and 2019, we recognized interest expense on the term loan of \$2.4 million and \$2.2 million, respectively.
+During the nine months ended September 30, 2020 and 2019, we recognized interest expense on the term loan of \$7.1 million and \$6.6 million, respectively.